konflux-ci/service-provider-integration-operator/docs/DEVELOP.md

 ```
 where the value of `focus` is the description of the Ginkgo integration test you want to run.

-To run the Pact contract tests, use the `make pact` command.
-More information about how the contract tests works and how to contribute can be found [here](PACT.md).

 To build the docker images of the operator and oauth service one can run:

 ```